apache/mxnet/docs/model_zoo/index.md

 MXNet features fast implementations of most state-of-the-art models reported in the academic literature.
 Our Model Playground contains complete models, with python scripts, pre-trained weights as well as instructions on how to fine tune these models.

-## How to Contribute a Pre-Trained Model
+## How to Contribute a Pre-Trained Model (and what to include)

-1. Issue a Pull Request containing the following: Gist Log, .json model definition, model param file
+1. Issue a Pull Request containing the following:
+ - Gist Log
+ - .json model definition
+ - Model parameter file
+ - Readme file (details below)

+2. Readme file should contain:
+ - Model Location, access instructions (wget)
-2. Confirm trained model meets published accuracy from original paper
+ - Confirmation the trained model meets published accuracy from original paper

-## Expected Information:
-1. Technical Background (i.e. Model information, reference paper, network topology visualization, etc..)
-2. Step by step instructions on how to use
+ - Step by step instructions on how to use the trained model
-3. Model Location, access instructions and files contained
-5. References to any other applicable docs or arxiv papers
+ - References to any other applicable docs or arxiv papers the model is based on

 ## [Convolutional Neural Networks](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf)